Civil Rights Requirements for Locally Administered Projects

 The federal USDOT- FHWA Civil Rights provisions must be processed by VDOT on all VDOT-funded projects administered by localities, except for those receiving money exclusively from the state transportation general fund.
 More information on Civil Rights requirements is available here.

 If a locality utilizes more than $500,000 from federal sources in a year and administers any federally funded highway projects, it must comply with the auditing requirements of Office of Management and Budget Circular Number A-133 and must provide the results of any such audit to the Virginia Department of Transportation.
-You can look at Circular A-133 on the White House web site.
 If the project utilizes federal funds, the approval and review process it must follow is identical to a state administered federal funded project.

 The Civil Rights Division has developed a checklist to assist those working on locally administered projects.